sshishe/jsdeodorant/README.md

 This tool also comes with an Eclipse plugin, which itself is able to analyse JavaScript projects.
 But we will explore command-line mode to see how generate CSV outputs and console logs for experimental purpose.

-Here is the list of switches you can pass to the CLI runner:
+Here is the list of switches you can pass to the command-line runner:

 + `-class_analysis`             : Advanceed static analysis to match function definitions with function calls (call-site)
 + `-function_analysis`          : Advanceed function analysis to match class definitions with initialization (call-site)